 KOALA (Kilo-fibre Optical AAT Lenslet Array) is a 1000 element fibre feed to AAOmega, a dual-beam, bench-mounted spectrograph.
 KOALA has a selectable field of view of 24"x18" or 43"x32", depending on the desired spatial resolution (0.7" or 1.25"), an increase in throughput over SPIRAL at all wavelengths, particularly at the extreme blue, and simplified field rotation.
-An updated exposure time calculator for KOALA will be available shortly.
-Questions about expected performance should be directed to the KOALA instrument scientist, Andy Green (email@example.com).
+An exposure time calculator for KOALA is already available.
+Please also use the AAOmega Grating Calculator selecting "Mode = IFU" to check wavelength coverage for each grating.
+The AAO supported 2dfdr software package handles basic reduction of KOALA data, but we are currently developing new Python scripts that combine observations of a single source and deal with the spatial rebinning of the data onto a square spatial grid.
+Questions about expected performance should be directed to the KOALA instrument scientist, Ángel López-Sánchez (email@example.com).

 All 2dF MOS applications must pay particular attention to the quality of their astrometry, and should give details about this in their proposal.
 Recent improved mapping of distortions introduced by the gripper gantry have improved the reliability of fibre positioning down to 0.3 arcsec or better.
 HERMES+2dF field plates have 8 guide fibres and 392 science fibres.